reheat casserole

 Step 2: Put the Leftovers in a Heating Container

-Use only a container that is microwave safe, so you don’t risk it being destroyed in the microwave.
+Use only a microwave safe dish, so you don’t risk it being destroyed in the microwave.
 Place the sliced pieces in a bowl and spread them loosely a little so that each part is heated evenly.

 Cover the container with plastic wrap that can be used in the microwave, but leave a small opening so that the steam can escape freely.